balena-os/jetson-flash/Orin_Flash/README.md

 Important notes on AGX Orin Devkit 64GB provisioning:

 - By default, balenaOS is flashed on the Jetson AGX Orin 64GB Devkit's eMMC
-- The Docker image and the associated scripts require a Linux-based host and have been validated on a PC running Ubuntu 22.04.
-Other host operating systems or virtualised environments may also work, provided that the Nvidia BSP flashing tools are able to communicate with the Jetson device successfully over USB
-- We don't formally test Ubuntu 22.04 in VMWare virtual machines, but it seem to work.
-More specifically, with VMWare Fusion for Mac and VMWare Workstation for Windows.
-Note: when prompted by VMWare choose to automatically connect the NVIDIA Corp.
-APX USB device (i.e. the Orin device) to the VM rather than to the host.
 - balenaOS releases for this device type are based on L4T 36.3 - Jetpack 6
-- Flashing of the AGX Orin Devkit 64GB with a NVME attached can be done solely by using the Docker image inside the Orin_Flash folder.
-The Dockerfile and the scripts inside this folder are not used by jetson-flash and should be used as a stand-alone means for flashing BalenaOS on the AGX Orin Devkit 64GB and the attached NVME.
-- Docker needs to be installed on the Host PC and the Docker image needs to be run as privileged
-- The balenaOS image downloaded from balena-cloud needs to be unpacked and copied on your Host PC inside the `~/images/` folder.
-This location will be bind mounted inside the running container.

 ### AGX Orin Devkit 64GB flashing steps: